E-commerce-Motors-g28-t14/E-commerce-Back-End/README.md

 Development of a RESTful API for an e-commerce car selling platform using Node.js with the Express, TypeORM, jsonwebtoken, and bcryptjs libraries.

-The API was built to provide an interface for a system with RESTful functionalities in the context of an e-commerce platform for selling cars.
-Using Node.js as the development platform, the following libraries were utilized:

 ## Technologies Used

 The API was built to provide an interface for a system with RESTful functionalities in the context of an e-commerce platform for selling cars.
 Using Node.js as the development platform, the following libraries were utilized: